eljoey/BDO-Api-Helper/docs/mpClone/itemSearch.md

 **Content examples**

-Returns json in the following format
+Returns json in the following format.

 ```json
 {